 - Evidence of completion of training will be required for audit purposes.

 *The Responsible Party is defined as the adult ultimately responsible for the Program.

-Prior to travel and registration, at least 90 days in advance, the University Responsible Party should schedule an appointment with Risk Management and Notre Dame International to discuss other matters specific to travel abroad.
+Prior to travel and registration, at least 90 days in advance, the University Responsible Party should schedule an appointment with Notre Dame International to discuss other matters specific to travel abroad.
 Such issues may include: Housing Safety, Transportation, Passports, Visas, Emergency Procedures, Physical and Mental Health Accommodations, Prescriptions and Health Insurance.